Ensembles & Auditions

 The Occidental-Caltech Symphony consists of instrumentalists from Occidental, Caltech, the Jet Propulsion Laboratory, and members of the community.
 The orchestra presents concerts on both the Occidental and Caltech campuses.
-The symphony performs a varied repertoire of classic, romantic, and contemporary music.
+The symphony performs a varied repertoire of Classic, Romantic, and contemporary music.
 An annual student concerto competition, held the first week in December, allows winners the opportunity to perform as soloists with the symphony.
 Membership is by audition at the beginning of the academic year.
 The orchestra rehearses once weekly, at both Caltech and Occidental, with extra rehearsals before each concert.
-Click here for Fall 2013 audition information.
+For audition information, contact Allen Gross at firstname.lastname@example.org.

 Caltech-Occidental College Concert Band

 The Concert Band is a symphonic wind ensemble comprised of instrumentalists drawn from Caltech, the Jet Propulsion Laboratory, Occidental College, and the Pasadena community.
 Guest artists with the Concert Band in recent years have included Eddie Daniels, Steve Houghton, Allen Vizzutti, and David Shiffrin.
 The Concert Band performs three to four concerts a year, both at Caltech and Oxy.
 The repertoire includes traditional and contemporary compositions.
 The Concert Band rehearses at Caltech, and student drivers help with transportation from Occidental.
 For further information, contact William Bing at (626) 395-3714 or by email at email@example.com.
 Click here for Fall 2014 audition information.

 Chamber Music Ensembles